Tuesday, 19 November

-This session reveals why innovation is the key to changing global diets for the better, and how the food industry can also utilise new technology for commercial benefit.
+This session reveals why innovation is the key to changing global diets for the better.

-In a world where customer tastes and trends change rapidly, food manufacturers need to embrace technology and the future as it is coming faster than we think.
-But what does that mean?
+In a world where customer tastes and trends change rapidly, food manufacturers need to embrace technology.
+But what does that really mean?

 This session anticipates the ways in which food manufacturing will be revolutionised by the impact of technology – robotics, artificial intelligence, big data, nanotechnology, blockchain, intelligent supply chain management, and of course, the Internet of Things.